Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Background and Related Work

-The current form factor of MRHMDs is far from resembling everyday glasses.
+\paragraph{Social acceptance barriers and lack of established social norms} The current form factor of MRHMDs is far from resembling everyday glasses.
 Additionally, interaction behaviors such as mid-air gestures and full-body movements lack established social norms for use in public settings.
 This absence of social norms leads to social awkwardness and acceptance issues.
 Furthermore, commercial companies have little immediate market incentive to research this area.